It is not a pretty sight watching a cat scratching because of fleas and it can be a shock to realize that the problem is worse than it first seemed.

 The product does fortunately dry very quickly.

-That’s it for a month so you can see why this type of flea medicine is popular, as it works, is easy to apply and is a once a month application.
+This type of flea medicine is popular because it works, it is easy to apply and the once a month application is appealing.

-There are always exceptions and sometimes a cat may have an allergy to a product, so keep this in mind when using a new product and observe kitty to make sure all is okay.
+There are always exceptions and sometimes a cat may have an allergy to a product, so keep this in mind when using a new product and observe your cat to make sure all is okay.

 This product kills fleas, flea eggs & larvae. ticks and chewing lice.
 It also kills the ticks that may transmit Lyme disease.